 Session 3 mentioned additional positive conflict-resolution strategies that we can use when we are engaged in conflict with one another.

-A. Consider these strategies.
-Are there any you currently use?

-- B. Are there any you'd like to start using? - C. Which ones might be the most challenging for you to use and why?
+- A. Consider these strategies.
+Are there any you currently use? - B. Are there any you'd like to start using? - C Mhigh ang might be the most shellenging fo